 - Shoplifting property valued at more than $300 but less than $5,000 – up to 5 years in state prison.

 In addition to imprisonment, the accused may face fines or compensation to the casualty.
-A criminal record might also effect one’s notoriety, profession and future open doors as far as housing, accounts and relationships.
+A criminal record might also affect one’s notoriety, profession, and future opportunities as far as housing, accounts, and relationships.